Skip to main content

 Asset Management: Fabrication Guidance 12/2016

-Subrecipients are entities that will contribute to the programmatic portion of the project.
-Their performance will be measured against whether the objectives of the project are being met.
+Subrecipients are entities that will contribute to the project’s programmatic portion.
+Their performance will be measured by whether the project’s objectives are being met.
 Subrecipients are subject to project compliance.

 As the recipient of an award for a sponsored research project, the University may award financial assistance to a subrecipient to facilitate the performance of and payment for specific work to be conducted by the Subrecipient in connection with the sponsored project.
 A sub-award may be issued by the University as the recipient of a prime award or as the subrecipient of another institution’s prime award.

 Therefore, Subrecipients must adhere to the University’s awarded terms and conditions.
-Subrecipients should provide a detailed budget similar to NC State’s budgeted categories (i.e., salary, fringe benefits, travel, equipment, materials and supplies, consultants, indirect costs, etc.).
+Subrecipients should provide a detailed budget aligned with NC State’s budget categories (e.g., salary, fringe benefits, travel, equipment, materials and supplies, consultants, indirect costs).
 Please note if there is a sponsor restriction on F&A, direct costs, etc., then our Subrecipients must also adhere to said restriction in their budgets.

 Subcontract Agreement: